top of page

 It symbolizes the wandering spirit of a house that still roams and clings to this land.

-The installation consisted of partitions that were formed into five smaller subspaces or half-circular rooms.
-Each chrome, during daytime, reflected off pieces of the environment that it was engulfing and occupying to represent the spirit of the house that was senselessly trying to find occupants and perform its function that was no longer needed.
+The installation consisted of partitions shaped into five smaller subspaces, half-circular rooms.
+During the daytime, each chrome surface reflected fragments of the surrounding environment it engulfed and occupied, embodying the restless spirit of a house senselessly seeking occupants and yearning to perform a function that no longer exists.

-All that remain is what nature has left for us
+All that remains is what nature left us

 A piece of land.
 Grass and dirt.

-The lost soul is straying.
-It's trying to form into a room and become a dwelling by establishing itself in various positions.
+The lost soul is straying, trying to take shape as a room, striving to become a dwelling by settling in various positions.

 Sound reflection angle